Learn How Corrective Jaw Surgery Can Help You

-Corrective jaw, or orthognathic, surgery is performed by Oral and Maxillofacial Surgeons in conjunction with your orthodontist to correct a wide range of minor and major skeletal and dental irregularities, including the misalignment of jaws and teeth, which, in turn, can improve chewing, speaking and breathing.
+Corrective jaw, or orthognathic, surgery is performed by oral and maxillofacial surgeons in conjunction with your Denver orthodontist to correct a wide range of minor and major skeletal and dental irregularities, including the misalignment of jaws and teeth, which, in turn, can improve chewing, speaking, and breathing.
 While the patient’s appearance may be dramatically enhanced as a result of their surgery, orthognathic surgery is performed to correct functional problems.

 Who Needs Corrective Jaw Surgery?

 People who may benefit from corrective jaw surgery include those with an improper bite resulting from misaligned teeth and/or jaws.
 In some cases, the upper and lower jaws may grow at different rates.
 Injuries and birth defects may also affect jaw alignment.
-While orthodontics can usually correct bite, or “occlusion,” problems when only the teeth are misaligned, corrective jaw surgery may also be necessary to correct misalignment of the jaws.
+While orthodontics can usually correct bite or “occlusion” problems when only the teeth are misaligned, corrective jaw surgery may also be necessary to correct the misalignment of the jaws.

-Your Oral and Maxillofacial Surgeon will reposition the jawbones in accordance with your specific needs.
-In some cases, bone may be added, taken away or reshaped.
-Surgical plates, screws, wires and rubber bands may be used to hold your jaws in their new positions.
+Your oral and maxillofacial surgeon will reposition the jawbones in accordance with your specific needs.
+In some cases, the bone may be added, taken away, or reshaped.
+Surgical plates, screws, wires, and rubber bands may be used to hold your jaw in its new position.
 Incisions are usually made inside the mouth to reduce visible scarring; however, some cases do require small incisions outside of the mouth.
 When this is necessary, care is taken to minimize their appearance.

-Corrective jaw surgery moves your teeth and jaws into positions that are more balanced, functional and healthy.
+Corrective jaw surgery moves your teeth and jaws into positions that are more balanced, functional, and healthy.
 Although the goal of this surgery is to improve your bite and function, some patients also experience enhancements to their appearance and speech.
 The results of corrective jaw surgery can have a dramatic and positive effect on many aspects of your life.
-So make the most of the new you!
+Make the most of the new you!